2007 AFC Asian Cup qualification: Seedings

+The draw was held on 4 January 2006.

 The seeding was based on the 2004 competition, including results during qualifying.
 The teams in their respective pots also are listed with respect to their performance.
 Note that Jordan and Uzbekistan were placed higher than South Korea and Iraq.
 For the tie-breaker here served the fact that Jordan and Uzbekistan were eliminated on penalty shootout, while the other two teams were clearly defeated.
 Uzbekistan precedes Jordan as it won its group, while Jordan placed second.
 The same principle is applied to the rest of the teams on the list.
 The Australian team which had just joined the Asian Football Confederation on 1 January 2006 and had not participated in previous tournaments was given the lowest rank.